Is spending $19 billion on fighter jets a good way to generate jobs in a pandemic-ravaged economy?

 "[Defence Department deputy minister Jody Thomas] said she had not received any order or direction [from Defence Minister Harjit Sajjan] to slow or cut defence spending and that officials are continuing to work on the planned purchase of new warships, fighter jets and other equipment."

-The federal government has set a deadline of July 31 to receive the final bid from Boeing, Lockheed Martin and Saab for the $19 billion fighter jet contract.
+The federal government has set a deadline of July 31 to receive the final bid from Boeing, Lockheed Martin and Saab for the $19-billion fighter jet contract.
 The government's decision is expected in 2022, meaning the public has less than two years to mobilize to ensure this money is spent on peaceful production and jobs, not war.

 Brent Patterson is the executive director of Peace Brigades International-Canada.
 Follow on Twitter at @CBrentPatterson @PBIcanada.